-With the recent Beta launch of GoBank, we are entering the market for consumer checking accounts.
+With the nationwide launch of GoBank in June 2013, we have expanded into the market for consumer checking accounts.
 In this market we compete against a wide range of both traditional and non-traditional banks, including the largest banks.
 Many of these banks have greater resources, larger and more diversified customer bases and greater brand recognition than we do.
 Many of these banks also have other assets that could give them an advantage, including broader ranges of product offerings and/or retail branch networks.
 We believe that our consumer checking account products will be differentiated by their innovative technological features, innovative distribution model, consumer-friendly pricing, and branding.